PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 # Pre-Requisites

-This example requires that the following software components are installed:

 - Azure DevOps

-    An Azure DevOps accounts is required with self-hosted agent pools created for the windows and linux build agents
+    -- An Azure DevOps accounts is required with self-hosted agent pools created for the windows and linux build agents,

+    -- The use of self-hosted build agent mandates that Azure DevOps can communicate with the on-premises servers hosting these agents via port 44.

 - On-premises Windows server~